 Interested students should go over the following points and look at the deadlines before enrolling.

 - Students should follow the instructions found on the admissions page.

 - Be up-to-date with student immunization policies as well as assigned Compliance Training Requirements.

 - Enrollment in courses is subject to approval by the instructor and Dean for Graduate Studies.
 If there’s limited space in a class, preference will be given to students who are working toward a degree and have full graduate standing.

-- Re-admittance as a non-degree student for the purpose of enrolling in an additional course is required for each subsequent semester.
-Re-admittance requires completion of a new application and is contingent upon the student maintaining the same academic standards as degree-seeking graduate students.
+- Re-admittance for additional semesters is required.
+This includes the completion of a new application and also depends on the student maintaining the same academic standards as those working toward graduate degrees.

 |Admit Term||Application Opens||Application Closes|

 If you take a few non-degree courses and decide that you actually do want to pursue a degree, you can change your standing to full graduate.
 To do this, you’ll need to submit a complete application to Graduate Studies as a degree-seeking student.
 You’ll also need to be admitted into an appropriate program by the Dean for Graduate Studies.